11 Rooftop Menus In Orlando You Gotta Try

 With decor inspired by Spanish surrealism, the chic space, located on Destino Tower’s 16th floor, offers a wall of photographs featuring artist Salvador Dalí and Walt Disney, who collaborated on Disney’s Destino, an animated short film featuring a heroine named—you guessed it—Dahlia.
 Ethereal dandelion chandeliers float above the Spanish-modern space and lead to a back wall dominated by a painting inspired by the film.

-If you time it right, a visit to Dahlia will bag you views of not one, but two fireworks displays (at EPCOT and Disney’s Hollywood Studios) once they start up again.
+If you time it right, a visit to Dahlia will bag you views of not one, but two fireworks displays at EPCOT and Disney’s Hollywood Studios (once the nighttime spectacular show returns to Disney’s Hollywood Studios).
 But don’t wait until then to visit.
 A stellar Spanish wine list, offered in one-, three- or five-ounce pours, beckons you to try a variety of flavors.
 Or opt for one of our favorites, the Gran Gin Tonic featuring a house-made saffron-orange tonic and a sprig of rosemary.
 Traditional tapas include all of your favorites, from Croquettes to Crispy Artichokes.

 Another fun option: The resort offers some delicious coffee drinks.
 If you’re looking to caffeinate indulgently, try the Cafe Bombon.
 Disney’s Coronado Springs Resort, 1000 W. Buena Vista Drive, Orlando. disneyworld.com